vaishnavponnoju01/Demand-Forecasting-in-SCM-using-Time-Series-Analysis/README.md

 Once the virtual environment is active, install the necessary packages using pip:

-pip install pandas numpy statsmodels matplotlib seaborn scikit-learn
+pip install pandas numpy statsmodels matplotlib seaborn scikit-learn fpdf

 ## Execution

-After the installation is complete, ensure your main script is named demand_analysis.py and run it using:
+After the installation is complete, ensure your main script is named DemandforecastTSanalysis.py and run it using:

-python demand_analysis.py
+python DemandforecastTSanalysis.py

 ## Technical Workflow